Common land: Erection of Cottages Act 1588

-There was a belief that if an Welshman or woman could—between sunrise and sunset in a single day—build a house on common land, raise the roof over their head and light a fire in the hearth, then they would have the right of undisturbed possession.
-The belief—sometimes called "keyhole tenure", and which persisted as recently as the early 20th century—was actually a fallacy, but to stop landless peasants unlawfully squatting on commons, an act known as the Erection of Cottages Act 1588 (31 Eliz c.
-7, long title "An Act against the erecting and maintaining of Cottages"), was introduced.
+It was a common a belief that if a squatter and their friends could—between sunrise and sunset in a single day—build a house on common land, raise the roof over their head and light a fire in the hearth, then they would have the right of undisturbed possession.
+The belief—sometimes called "keyhole tenure", and which persisted as recently as the early 20th century—was actually a fallacy, but to stop landless peasants unlawfully squatting on commons, the Erection of Cottages Act 1588 (31 Eliz.
+1. c.
+7) was introduced.

 Commons Act 1876

-Under the Commons Act 1876 some 36 commons in England and Wales were regulated.
-The act also enabled the confirmation of Orders providing for the inclosure of common land or common fields.
+Under the Commons Act 1876 (39 & 40 Vict. c.
+56) some 36 commons in England and Wales were regulated.
+The act also enabled the confirmation of orders providing for the inclosure of common land or common fields.

 Commons Act 1899

-The Commons Act 1899 provides a mechanism of enabling district councils and National Park authorities to manage commons where their use for exercise and recreation is the prime consideration and where the owner and commoners do not require a direct voice in the management, or where the owner cannot be found.
+The Commons Act 1899 (62 & 63 Vict. c.
+30) provides a mechanism of enabling district councils and National Park authorities to manage commons where their use for exercise and recreation is the prime consideration and where the owner and commoners do not require a direct voice in the management, or where the owner cannot be found.
 There are at least 200 schemes of management made under the 1899 act.

-The Law of Property Act 1925
+Law of Property Act 1925

-The Law of Property Act 1925, which still forms the core of English property law, has two provisions for common land:
+The Law of Property Act 1925 (15 & 16 Geo.
+5. c.
+20), which still forms the core of English property law, has two provisions for common land: